Blendify/blender-manual/blender_docs/manual/motion_tracking/index.rst

 Clip Panel
 """"""""""

-This panel currently contains the single operator :kbd:`Set as background` which sets the clip currently being edited as the camera background for all visible 3D viewports.
+This panel currently contains the single operator *Set as background* which sets the clip currently being edited as the camera background for all visible 3D viewports.
 If there's no visible 3D viewports or the clip editor is open in full screen, nothing will happen.